SaraB333/Cave-Monster/README.md

 - __Clear function__
   - The clear function helps keep the terminal from getting too clogged up with the adventure as it unfolds.
 User experience is improved with clarity.

+- __Play Again Option__
+  - Function to ask the player if they want to play again or exit.
+This adds clarity for the user that the game has ended or they can start again.

 ### Features Left to Implement

 - More levels / areas